-Firefly Arts Collective has created a set of organizational committees to allow Fireflies to step up to blink and shine.
-These committees have extensive responsibility for major parts of Firefly Arts Collective, so if you’re looking for an opportunity to be more involved year round, these are great opportunities to volunteer!
-If you’re interested in joining a Committee, please contact the Firefly Board of Directors at board (at) fireflyartscollective.org.
+Firefly Arts Collective has created a set of organizational committees to let Fireflies step up and shine.
+These committees have extensive responsibility for major parts of Firefly Arts Collective, so if you’re looking for an opportunity to be more involved year-round, these are great opportunities to volunteer!
+If you’re interested in joining a Committee, please contact the Firefly Board of Directors at firstname.lastname@example.org.

 - Activities Committee

 - Festival Committee

 What is a Committee?

 A Committee is a volunteer group within Firefly Arts Collective responsible for a component of the corporation’s business.
 A Committee may be created or dissolved through the normal decision-making processes followed by the Board.
 A Committee must have a defined Mission.
 Committees should typically consist of between four and seven members, as approved by the Board, and at least one Board Member must sit on each Committee.

 Each Committee has a Chair as selected by the Board, and the Committee Chair should preferably not be a member of the Board of Directors.
 The Committee Chair is responsible for organization and scheduling of meetings necessary for conducting the business of the Committee, and ensuring that minutes are recorded and distributed either by the Chair or an appointed Committee Member.
 Each Committee is expected to meet at least once a month or reach consensus each month that a meeting is not necessary as no new business is to be conducted.
 Each Committee must report to the Board on a monthly basis as to the status of its activities; this can be done via a written report from the Committee Chair or a written or oral report from the Board Member or Members serving on the Committee.

 The responsibilities of Committee Members are similar to those of Board Members, as outlined in our Bylaws.
 Those who agree to become members of a Committee commit to make all reasonable efforts to do the following: